picosh/official-blog/rfc-rss.md

 date: 2022-12-31
 ---

-RSS/Atom are a great companion in the smol web.
+RSS/Atom is a great companion in the smol web.
 It's relatively standard, easy to write, easy to consume, and provide users with choice on how to view their feeds.

-I think an RSS reader as an SSH app could be really useful.
+I think an RSS reader as an SSH app could be useful.

+# market research

 Here are some other RSS readers in the market: https://erock.lists.sh/rss-readers

-Features:
+# features

 - Keypair authentication
 - Ability to upload feeds